Chiang Mai Heritage Houses

 The Yong Chang House appears on many old pictures of Chiang Mai.
 It really is a unique, iconic building.

 Leow Yong Nguan House

-Baan Luang Yo
+Luang Yo House

-The house belonged to a Burmese merchant and nobleman who came from Moulmein.
+The house belonged to a Mon-Burmese merchant and nobleman who came from Moulmein.
 His name was Mong Pan Yo (1845-1927).
 He settled down in the Kingdom of Chiang Mai, where he was employed in the King’s palace.
-Mong Pan Yo was devoted to his adopted home by building Buddhist temples, renovating pagodas, contructing bridges, roads and canals.
-He became well known and respected among local Thais and British expats.
-After the Kingdom of Chiang Mai was annexed to become the vassal state of Siam, Mong Pan Yo’s loyalty saw him graciously conferred the noble title by King Rama V and rewarded the forestry concession after the Bombay-Burma Company.
-His company owned a total of 300 elephants.
-Due to his good deeds, he received the noble name Luang Yonakarnpichit and accordingly a hereditary surname Uppayokin (sometimes spelt Upayogin) graciously granted by King Rama VI.
+Mong Pan Yo was devoted to his adopted home by building Buddhist temples, renovating pagodas, constructing bridges, roads and canals.
+He became well known and respected among local Thais and British ex-pats.
+After Siam annexed Chiang Mai, King Rama V elevated Mong Pan Yo’s status to nobility, gave him the Luang Yonakarn Phichit and awarded him forestry concessions.
+His company owned 300 elephants.
+King Rama VI gave him a hereditary surname Upayokin (sometimes spelt Upayogin).

 Luang Yonakarn Phichit financed the renovation of the Wat Chedi Liam in Wiang Kum Kam in 1908.
 He also allegedly supported the Burmese Wat Upakut which was located on the corner of Charoenprathet and Thapae roads.
 The Burmese Wat Upakut was next to the Siamese Wat Upakut which is still there.
 In 1957 the Burmese Wat Upakut had to make way for the Buddha Sathan building, allegedly because no one was taking care of it anymore.